ShImM0/petriDishSimulator/README.md

 1. Install VcXsrv from this [link](https://vcxsrv.com/) using the step-by-step installation instructions provided

-2. Install WSL in Powershell
+2. Install WSL in Powershell and check that the version is the version 2
     ```bash
     wsl --install
+    wsl.exe -l -v
     ```
+    If the version is 1
+    ```bash
+    wsl --set-version Ubuntu 2
+    ```
 3. Install docker in WSL
     ```bash
+    sudo apt update
+    sudo apt install snapd
     sudo snap install docker
+    docker --version
+    docker run hello-world
     ```
 4. Launch XLaunch on Windows, selecting the options Multiple windows with display number 0, Start no client and Disable access control